RealVidy/botc-translations/README.md

 The language we use is Elixir (see how to [install](https://elixir-lang.org/install.html#macos) it).

+## Adding a new locale

+Open [lib/constants.ex](lib/constants.ex) and add the locale to the `@known_locales` module variable at the top of the file.

+Then either genereate your CSV from a JSON file or the other way around.
+You'll find instructions on how to do that in this README.

 ## Google Sheet / CSV

 We use a google sheet to edit, discuss, and maintain translations of the game, mainly for digital use on [clocktower.online](https://clocktower.online/) or [Nara](https://nara.fly.dev/).
 This format should also be usable to generate translations for the physical copy of the game one day.